Basics of Python Programming

 Data Types

 In programming, a data type is a classification or categorization that specifies which type of value a variable can hold, or which operations can be performed on that value.
-Data types are essential because they define how the computer interprets and manipulates data.
+Data types are essential because they define how the computer manipulates data.

 name = "Rick" # this is a string of characters